gr-grey/proto1/_pages/about.md

 "Enjoy your body.
 It's the greatest instrument you'll even own." <br>
 &nbsp;&nbsp;&nbsp;&nbsp; ---<cite>Sunscreen Song by Mary Schmich</cite>

+And here are some topics I take great interests in.

 Harness Computing Power to Help Understand Biology
 ======